eitanyaffe/hpipe/README.md

 # hpipe: A tool for the analysis of metagenomic Hi-C data

-The hpipe tool processes metagenomic Hi-C maps to infer underlying genome anchor/union pairs.
-Each *genome anchor* is a collection contigs that are contained in the genomes of one or more related strains, while each matching *genome union* is the combined genomes of the strains.
+The hpipe tool processes metagenomic Hi-C maps to infer a set of underlying genome anchor/union pairs.
+Each *genome anchor* is a collection contigs that are part of the genomes of one or more existing strains, while each genome anchor has a matching *genome union*, that is the combined genomes of those strains.

 As a service, the pipeline starts of from raw reads and performs various initial stages including quality trimming, removal of adapter sequences